 - It is used to treat ulcerative colitis.

-- If your child is taking any of these drugs: Abatacept or anakinra.
+- If you are taking any of these drugs: Abatacept or anakinra.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This drug may lower the ability of your bone marrow to make blood cells that your body needs.
 This can lead to very bad and sometimes deadly bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, a wound that will not heal; any bruising or bleeding; or if you feel very tired or weak.

 - Do not get a weakened bacteria like BCG for bladder cancer while you use this drug.
 Talk with your doctor.

 - Have your skin checked.
 Tell your doctor if you have any skin changes like a new wart, skin sore or reddish bump that bleeds or does not heal, or a change in the color or size of a mole.